Diamond Blackfan Anemia (DBA) in Children

 - Anemia before 1 year of age

-- Macrocyticanemia, which means red blood cells are larger than normal
+- Red blood cells are larger than normal (macrocytic anemia)

 - Low reticulocyte count, which are new red blood cells